alexanderkoller/pergamon/bibstrings.typ

-  "withannotator": "With annotations by", "withintroduction": "With an introduction by", "withforeword": "With a foreword by", "withafterword": "With an afterword by"
+  "withannotator": "With annotations by", "withintroduction": "With an introduction by", "withforeword": "With a foreword by", "withafterword": "With an afterword by",
+  "edition": "edition", // e.g. 3rd edition
+  "chapter": "Chapter",  // e.g. Chapter 3
+  "jourser": "series", // e.g. third series
 )